Roopeshhh/Roopeshhh/README.md

 - 👋 Hi, I’m Roopesh
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning MERN Stack.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me roopeshroopesh803@gmail.com
 - 😄 Pronouns: ...